 I still work on these each day and need to keep them in check, it’s easy to fall back into the old wife I used to be.

 This list could also be called, Ten Ways To Chase Your Man Away.
 Only by God’s grace did Vance not hightail it into another woman’s arms.
-(Read how I became a better wife, click on that book cover you see to the right, Beauty from Ashes or scroll to the bottom of your mobile device.)
+(Read how God transformed our marriage, click on that book cover you see to the right, Beauty from Ashes or scroll to the bottom of your mobile device.)

-The woman in the bedazzled shoes and the fur coat is how our husbands want to feel as men: confident, good-looking, appreciated and admired.
+The way the woman in the bedazzled shoes and the fur coat felt is how our husbands want to feel as men: confident, good-looking, appreciated and admired.
 You are the one person in this world who can make him feel that way, and he may cherish you for it.

-So don’t delay, start today to make your man feel like he’s the best thing that ever happened to you 💗
+I hope you don’t have to experience, Ten Regrets I have As a Wife, to become the lovely wife your husband needs and wants.
+Don’t delay, start today to make your man feel like he’s the best thing that ever happened to you!